horovod/horovod/docs/conda.rst

 We typically wrap these commands into a shell script ``create-conda-env.sh``.
-Running the shell script will set the Horovod build variables, create the Conda environment, activate the Conda environment, and built JupyterLab with any additional extensions.
+Running the shell script will set the Horovod build variables, create the Conda environment, activate the Conda environment, and build JupyterLab with any additional extensions.

 .. code-block:: bash